 - Don’t take sides

-- Listen without disruption or offering an opinion
+- To help your teen, listen without disruption or offer an opinion

 - Be supportive of their decision